Ellie190/Policy-Amendments/README.md

 **Natural Resource Indicators:** `Availability of water, Argricultural Potential, Mining Potential, Tourism Potential, Environment Sensitivity`

 **Clustering NR -** Kmeans clustering is used to cluster (group) cities/towns with similar Natural Resources. <br>
-**Natural Resource City Groups** This shows how distinct the clusters are for the selected number of groups (clusters)
+**Natural Resource City Groups** shows how distinct the clusters are for the selected number of groups (clusters)

 ![Figure 2](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture2.png) <br>

 **City Group Mapping** shows geographical location of each cluster (group)<br>
 **Group Table** shows natural resource indicator percent in each cluster (group) <br>
-**NR group Count** shows how many towns or cities are in a particular cluster (group)
+**NR group Count** shows how many towns or cities are in a particular cluster (group) <br>
+**Map Circle (green, red):** Ecah of these circles contains NR information about a particular city/town.
+This information is shown when any circle in the map is clicked.

 ![Figure 3](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture3.png) <br>